-While this Code of Practice sets out the 12 high-level principles which the Code Administrators are committed to following, to the extent that they are relevant, Code Administrators must comply with the relevant Code and associated licences.
-Where inconsistencies or conflicts exist between the relevant Codes and this Code of Practice, the relevant Code shall take precedence, though it is anticipated that Licensees and other Code Parties will take reasonable steps to ensure the two are aligned.
+While this Code of Practice sets out the 14 high-level principles which the Code Administrators are committed to following, to the extent that they are relevant, Code Administrators must comply with the relevant Code and associated licences.
+Where Code Administration Code of Practice inconsistencies or conflicts exist between the relevant Codes and this Code of Practice, the relevant Code shall take precedence, though it is anticipated that Licensees and other Code Parties will take reasonable steps to ensure the two are aligned.